MilanCorluka369/Final_Project/README.md

 - The main task of this project is to automate the [demoqa.com](https://demoqa.com/) site, which contains different kinds of training modules like contact forms, menus to select, buttons to click, etc.
 - Project intended to test the quality of the site.
 - The purpose of this project is to improve automation and manual testing skills.
-- It is a final project of IT Bootcamp course, to test our acquired knowledge.
+- It is the final project of the [IT Bootcamp](https://itbootcamp.rs/) course, to test our acquired knowledge.

 ## Technologies Used